deepak786/color_parser/README.md

 // using ARGB, A = alpha
 parser = ColorParser.argb(255, 0, 191, 255);

-// using ARGO, O = opacity
+// using RGBO, O = opacity
 parser = ColorParser.rgbo(0, 191, 255, 1);

 // using color value